tpadoan/TCWB/README.md

 # TCWB

-True Concurrency Workbench is a tool for model-checking true concurrency properties, expressed in a logic corresponding to history-preserving bisimilarity, on finite safe Petri nets.
+True Concurrency Workbench is a tool for model-checking true concurrency properties, expressed in a logic corresponding to history-preserving bisimilarity, on safe Petri nets.

 The implemented algorithm is based on a automata-theoretic technique, which reduces the satisfaction of formulae on models to the non-emptiness of parity tree automata.